ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 - `concurrency` (Number) How many streams to pull messages from at one time.
 Doubling the value doubles the number of messages this Source pulls from the topic (if available), while consuming more CPU and memory.
 Defaults to 5.
 Default: 5
 - `connections` (Attributes List) Direct connections to Destinations, and optionally via a Pipeline or a Pack (see [below for nested schema](#nestedatt--input_google_pubsub--connections))
-- `create_subscription` (Boolean) If enabled, create subscription if it does not exist.
+- `create_subscription` (Boolean) Create subscription if it does not exist.
 Default: true
-- `create_topic` (Boolean) If enabled, create topic if it does not exist.
+- `create_topic` (Boolean) Create topic if it does not exist.
 Default: false
 - `description` (String)
 - `disabled` (Boolean) Default: false
 - `environment` (String) Optionally, enable this config only on a specified Git branch.
 If empty, will be enabled everywhere.
-- `google_auth_method` (String) Google authentication method.
-Choose Auto to use Google Application Default Credentials.
+- `google_auth_method` (String) Choose Auto to use Google Application Default Credentials (ADC), Manual to enter Google service account credentials directly, or Secret to select or create a stored secret that references Google service account credentials.
 Default: "manual"; must be one of ["auto", "manual", "secret"]
 - `id` (String) Unique ID for this input
 - `max_backlog` (Number) If Destination exerts backpressure, this setting limits how many inbound events Stream will queue for processing before it stops retrieving events.
 Default: 1000
 - `metadata` (Attributes List) Fields to add to events from this input (see [below for nested schema](#nestedatt--input_google_pubsub--metadata))
-- `ordered_delivery` (Boolean) If enabled, receive events in the order they were added to the queue.
-For this to work correctly, the process sending events must have ordering enabled.
+- `ordered_delivery` (Boolean) Receive events in the order they were added to the queue.
+The process sending events must have ordering enabled.
 Default: false
 - `pipeline` (String) Pipeline to process data from this Source before sending it through the Routes
 - `pq` (Attributes) (see [below for nested schema](#nestedatt--input_google_pubsub--pq))
 - `pq_enabled` (Boolean) Use a disk queue to minimize data loss when connected services block.
 See [Cribl Docs](https://docs.cribl.io/stream/persistent-queues) for PQ defaults (Cribl-managed Cloud Workers) and configuration options (on-prem and hybrid Workers).
 Default: false